Personal Information Data Protection

 - Providing services relating to collection, storage, dealing or handling of sensitive personal data or information under contractual obligation with any legal entity located within or outside India is not subject to the requirements of Collection of Information and Disclosure of Information under the Rules.

-As a provider of financial products and services, Barclays Investments and Loans (India) Limited ("Barclays"), either directly or through its authorized service providers, collects, receives, possesses, stores, deals or handles information of providers of information.
+As a provider of wealth advisory services, Barclays Wealth Trustees (India) Private Limited ("Barclays"), either directly or through its authorized service providers, collects, receives, possesses, stores, deals or handles information of providers of information.